 RENOLD-II TEMPERAMENT ("THE SCALE OF FIFTHS")

-(by Maria Renold, revised by Bevis Stevens & Paul Davis)
+(by Maria Renold, revised by Peter Stevens & Paul Davis)

 In an earlier article on this blog I have written about and explained the "Renold-I" temperament, the first version of the "Scale of Fifths" that Maria Renold made in 1962.
 If you have not read that article yet, then I suggest you do so, just to be able to place everything in perspective.